nizzy1507/mogo-psd/README.md

 # mogo-psd
-A landing page transfer from PSD file to HTML CSS and JavaScript using Gulp, Pug and Sass
+A landing page transfer from PSD file to HTML CSS and JavaScript using Gulp with Pug and Sass